Click here to listen to a reading of this blog:

 Symptoms of thyroid cancer may include:

 Symptoms of autoimmune thyroid disease (such as Hashimoto’s or Graves’) can include those mentioned above, including swinging test results and symptoms e.g. going through periods of better and worse health.

-Although the thyroid gland is responsible for delivering crucial hormones that are needed for every function and cell of the body, a large percentage of the world’s population don’t tend to understand just how important this little gland is and what signs and symptoms to be looking for.
-As well as what tests they may need to ask their doctor about.
+Although the thyroid gland is responsible for delivering crucial hormones that are needed for every function and cell of the body, a large percentage of the world’s population doesn’t know just how important this little gland is and what signs and symptoms to be looking for, as well as what tests they may need to ask their doctor about.
 This is why an awareness event can be so useful!

 The Importance of Diagnosis and Treatment